-(3) Use of Immobilizing Devices.
-The Parking Services Department is authorized to attach a wheel lock device that is capable of immobilizing a vehicle so that it cannot be moved
+(3) Use of Immobilization Devices.
+PATS is authorized to attach a wheel lock device capable of immobilizing a vehicle so that it cannot be moved when:

-(a) when three (3) or more parking citations for violations of the parking requirements contained in this regulation have been issued and not successfully appealed and remain unpaid for more than fourteen (14) calendar days.
+(a) a vehicle receives (3) or more parking citations for parking requirement violations contained in this regulation and not successfully appealed and remain unpaid for more than fourteen (14) calendar days;

-(b) when a vehicle displays a lost, stolen, invalid, forged or altered UNF parking permit;
+(b) a vehicle displays a lost, stolen, invalid, forged or altered UNF parking permit;

-(c) in situations where a vehicle is repeatedly parked on campus without maintaining a valid parking permit; or
+(c) a vehicle repeatedly parks on campus without maintaining a valid parking permit; or

 (4) At the time the wheel lock device is attached, a notice will be affixed to the vehicle giving information as to the amount of pending fines and where the fines should be paid, which must be satisfied before the wheel lock is removed.
-An immobilization fee as approved by the University of North Florida Board of Trustees and published on the Parking Services website (www.unf.edu/parking) and available from the Parking Services Department, will be charged, in addition to other fines.
+An immobilization fee as approved by the University of North Florida Board of Trustees and published at www.unf.edu/parking will be charged, in addition to other fines.

 (5) If a vehicle is immobilized or towed, all outstanding citation amounts, late fees and the immobilization or tow fee must be paid before the vehicle will be released.
 An appeal may then be filed and, if successful in whole or in part, a full or partial refund will be provided.